lagdotcom/forth-rogue/README.md

 ## Getting started

 You'll need [gforth](https://www.gnu.org/software/gforth/).
-I have no idea what version, will look that up later, but I'm running 0.7.9_20171101.
-Then, just run it with `gforth-fast rogue.fs`.
+I have no idea what version is required, but I'm running 0.7.3.
+Then, just run it with `./rogue`.